chibicode/react-functional-css-protips/README.md

 ## :sunglasses: Epilogue :sunglasses:

-Functional CSS is powerful, but with React, you can make it even more so.
+Functional CSS is awesome, but with React, you can make it even more so.
 Try using virtual classes and CSS modules, encapsulated under the simple `cn` function.
 Your mileage may vary, but I'm enjoying the setup so far.

 Issues and pull requests are highly appreciated!